Esylus/Coding-Standards/4_Change+DeploymentStandards.md

 * MINOR version when you add functionality in a **backwards-compatible** manner, and
 * PATCH version when you make **backwards-compatible** bug fixes.

-Check the [Relevant, Real-world Example](#semver-example) to get a better, applicable look at this concept.

 **semantic-release** uses the commit messages to determine the type of changes in the codebase.
 Following formalized conventions for commit messages, **semantic-release** automatically determines the next [semantic version](https://semver.org) number, generates a changelog and publishes the release.

 By default **semantic-release** uses [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
 This is the one that is used on the component library but can be changed to match your needs.

-We use [commitizen](https://github.com/commitizen/cz-cli) to ensure proper formatting of the commit messages.
+itgroove uses [commitizen](https://github.com/commitizen/cz-cli) to ensure proper formatting of the commit messages.
 Commitzen is entirely opt-in based and not required but does make it easier to learn the formatting of the messages and ensure compliance.
 Commitzen's convention adapter can be modified to match the conventions used on semantic-release if you don't opt into use Angular's Commit Message Conventions.

 Here is an example of the release type that will be done based on a commit messages: